ATTCKDigital/FLEX/README.md

 _The version of ACF required for the boilerplate is still in beta and a zipped version is available in `_GET_STARTED_HERE`.
 As of 3/29/19 - Version 5.8.0-beta4.1_

 ### ACF Local JSON Manager
 This allows syncing of json files from within each ACF Block.
 Once installed and activated, no changes should need to be made.
+(Zipped file available in `_GET_STARTED_HERE/plugins`)

 Once installed, a dropdown will appear in the admin (in the toolbar at the top).
 When you create or edit ACF fields, select the registered ACF Block from the drop down to ensure that the fields save in the correct locations.
-To edit or add global ACF fields, select "disable overrides".
+To edit or add global or non-block ACF fields, select "disable overrides".

 ### Classic Editor
 Allows the option to use a plain WYSIWYG editor on any page, CPT or post when WordPress version is 5.0+.